amzn/kotlin-inject-anvil/README.md

 ### Custom symbol processors

-`kotlin-inject-anvil` is extensible with custom annotations and KSP symbol processors.
-In generated code you can reference annotations from `kotlin-inject-anvil` and that code will be picked up.
+`kotlin-inject-anvil` is extensible and you can create your own annotations and KSP symbol processors.
+In the generated code you can reference annotations from `kotlin-inject-anvil` itself and build logic on top of them.

-For example, assume this annotation:
+For example, assume this is your annotation:
 ```kotlin
 @Target(CLASS)
 @ContributingAnnotation